sinclairzx81/typescript-bundle/readme.md

 # typescript-bundle

-bundle modular typescript projects for the browser
+bundle typescript projects for the browser and node.

 ## usage